justindavies/RegistryAdmissionController/README.md

 ```

 ## Inject CA bundle
-This will inject the Certificate Authority bundle (Base64 encoded) into the Admission Controller definition.
+This will inject the Certificate Authority bundle (Base64 encoded) into the WebHook definition.

 ```
 ./inject_ca_bundle.sh